Homemade Chocolate Syrup

 Variations and substitutions

 Sugar-free chocolate syrup: You can easily make this recipe sugar-free by using your favorite sugar substitute.
-Check out this recipe for sugar-free syrup for more info.
+Check out my recipe for sugar-free syrup for more info.

 Mocha syrup: Instead of 1 cup water, use ½ cup coffee and ½ cup water OR 1 cup coffee for a delightful coffee flavor.